aimms/how-to/Articles/300/300-ibm-api-speech-to-text.rst

 Example project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can find the completed project example below.
-Note that you'll need to specify your own API key.
+Note that you'll need to provide your own API key.

 * :download:`SpeechToText.zip <download/SpeechToText.zip>`